rupl/chrisruppel.com/blog/_posts/2016-06-06-service-worker-offline-content.md

 <p><ins class="update" datetime="2016-10-05">I've published another walkthrough which allows you to <a href="/blog/service-worker-offline-content-list/">display the list of saved articles</a> to each visitor when they return.</ins></p>

 <p><ins class="update" datetime="2017-11-13">Yet another short howto which allows you to <a href="/blog/service-worker-offline-content-list-filter/">filter static HTML to show only cached content</a></ins></p>

+<ins class="update" datetime="2018-05-07">Jeremy Keith has wrangled up an excellent collection of other relevant <a href="https://adactio.com/journal/13821">Service Worker resources</a> as part of his new book <a href="https://abookapart.com/products/going-offline">Going offline</a>.